RealTinyWarrior/Quran/README.md

 # Quran Application
 An all-in-one Quran application!
 Recite the holy Quran or read hadiths and much more!
-Application development is temporarily closed.

 ### The code

 -   App contains the routes for this application.